Scrath1/Pico-LiDAR/README.md

 - 7x M4x10 bolts (can be shorter)
 - 6x M3x16 countersunk bolts (can be shorter) for mounting the dome top cover and the base bottom plate to their respective bodies.
+- 4-6x M3x4 bolts for mounting the L298N to the base plate.
+There are 4 screw holes but you don't really need to use them all.
+The remaining screws are for the XL6009.
 - ToDo: M2 bolts
 - 2x M4 nuts
   I used one with a 9mm contracted length (measured without the end rings) and a